-|contact about fiction news photos essays|
+|contact/links about fiction news photos essays|

-Contents of these pages ©1996-2012 Elizabeth Moon
+Contents of these pages ©1996-2016 Elizabeth Moon